ajsmith/binf702-project/research-notes.md

 sample to one of two classes.
 The third issue was how to test the validity of class predictors.”(golub, 1999)

+    > Alex: Addressed by Question 1, 2, 3 in the proposal.

 Due to their problems, we can model our questions, such as: "The first question is whether there is a pattern of gene expression associated with the different types of chronic leukemia to be predicted.
 The